There are detailed rules in the Electoral Act 1993 and the Broadcasting Act 1989 on what candidates can and cannot do when campaigning.

 The rules relating to the requirement for a promoter statement and election expenses apply to election advertisements that are ‘published’.
 However, the definition of publish expressly excludes addressing one or more persons face to face.
 This means that face to face canvassing activities are exempt from the requirement for a promoter statement and do not need to be considered in terms of election expenses.

-Telephone canvassing and surveys are subject to these rules.
-The Electoral Act includes an express exemption for surveys and opinion polls from the definition of election expenses.
-However, this does not mean that surveys are automatically exempt per se, which is often a source of confusion.
-Be aware that the Courts have found that if a survey goes beyond merely eliciting voters’ views and can reasonably be regarded as encouraging or persuading voters to vote or not vote for a constituency candidate (often referred to as push polling) then it will be an election advertisement.
+Whether telephone canvassing and surveys are election advertisements depends on their content.
+The Electoral Act includes an express exemption for surveys and opinion polls from the definition of election expenses, but this does not mean that surveys are automatically exempt per se, which is often a source of confusion.
+The Courts have found that if a survey goes beyond merely eliciting voters’ views and can reasonably be regarded as encouraging or persuading voters to vote or not vote for a constituency candidate (often referred to as push polling) then it will be an election advertisement.

 If survey questions promote you or your party’s policies or ask questions in a leading way and direct the answers, then the survey is likely to be an election advertisement and needs to comply with the election advertising rules.